27rg5/Search-Engine-Optimization/README.md

-A group project to create SEO software for websites.
+A group project to create a replica of the SEOs for websites present in the market.